Ancient-Wisdom.Co.Uk

 Note - Hancock (1), says 'It is certain, too, that they were not simply worn away in the tough limestone by the passage of cart-wheels over periods of centuries, as many have wrongly theorized; on the contrary, there is no proof whatsoever that cart-wheels ever ran in these ruts - which were initially carved out of the bedrock with the use of tools'.
 (Hancock references T. Heyerdahl for this statement).

-(It shows both vertical striations on the sides and ends suddenly in the rock).
+(It shows both vertical striations on the sides and ends in solid rock).

-Gauge of the ruts: The 'ruts' always run in pairs cut/worn into rock with a 'standard' gauge of around 1.4m although this too has been shown to vary by several centimetres (2), "They always occur in pairs from 52 to 58 inches apart" (3).
+Gauge of the ruts: The 'ruts' always run in pairs cut/worn into rock with a 'standard' gauge of around 1.4m (From centre to centre), although this too has been shown to vary by several centimetres (2), "They always occur in pairs from 52 to 58 inches apart" (3).

 Depth of the ruts: 'In some places they have been found to run as deep as 60cm' (1), 'The depths of the ruts range from a mere smoothing of the surface to more than two feet.
 The greatest depth was 27 inches and there were several measurements between 22 and 24 inches.
 These are the mean depths of a pair of ruts taken from the highest point of the intervening rock.
 A wheel to negotiate such ruts would need to be 5 feet in diameter, allowing only six inches for the hub' (3).